Clomid 《Clomiphene》

 surgery (amputated).

-What should my ABC levels be? – The levels you should aim for will depend on how severe your diabetes is, how old you are, and what other health problems you have.
+The levels you should aim for will depend on how severe your diabetes is, how old you are, and what other health problems you have.
 Ask your doctor or nurse what your target levels should be.

 Many people with diabetes aim for:

-A1C levels below 7 percent
+A1C levels below 7 per cent

 Blood pressure below 140/90, or lower in some cases

-LDL Cholesterol level below 100 (LDL is one type of cholesterol, often called the “ bad cholesterol” or lousy cholesterol”).
+LDL cholesterol level below 100 (LDL is one type of cholesterol, often called the “bad cholesterol” or “lousy cholesterol”).

-How can I control my ABC? --- you and your doctor will work together to create a plan to keep your ABCS under control.
+You and your doctor will work together to create a plan to keep your ABCs under control.
 Your plan might include:

-Medicine- Most people with diabetes take medicine every day to control their blood sugar.
+Medicine – Most people with diabetes take medicine every day to control their blood sugar.

 They might also need to check their blood sugar level every day.
-Plus, many people with diabetes need medicine every day to treat high blood pressure or high cholesterol, or to prevent future health problems.
+Plus, many people with diabetes need medicine every day to treat high blood pressure or high cholesterol or to prevent future health problems.
 If you have any problems with your medicines, or you cannot afford them, talk to your doctor or nurse about these issues.

 Lifestyle changes—Choices you make every day about the foods you eat and the way you live can have a big impact on your ABCS and your general health.
-Here are something’s you can do to help keep your ABCS under control or reduce your health risks:
+Here are some’s you can do to help keep your ABCS under control or reduce your health risks:

 Products.
 Limit the amount of meat and fried or fatty foods that you eat.

-Be active- Walk, garden, or do something active for 30 minutes or more on most days of the week
+Be active – Walk, garden, or do something active for 30 minutes or more on most days of the week

-Stop smoking- Smoking increases the chance that you will have a heart attack or stroke, or develop cancer.
+Stop smoking – Smoking increases the chance that you will have a heart attack or stroke or develop cancer.

-Avoid alcohol- alcohol can increase blood sugar and blood pressure.
+Avoid alcohol – alcohol can increase blood sugar and blood pressure.

 Luckily, many of the lifestyle changes above can improve all 3 of the ABCs.
-For instance, being active and losing weight can help control blood sugar, blood pressure and cholesterol levels (table 1).
+For instance, being active and losing weight can help control blood sugar, blood pressure and cholesterol levels (Table 1).

 Ways to get your ABCs under control